Guide to the 2026 Summer of Plunder Campaign Map

 How are Attacks determined?

-Basically, players vote on what locations gets Attacked or Defended when they submit a played game for the campaign.
-Whatever gets voted for the most will receive the most points, with each nation having the ability to target 3-4 different locations per week.
+Basically, players vote on which locations gets Attacked or Defended when they submit a played game for the campaign.
+The locations voted for most will receive the most points, with each nation having the ability to target 3-4 different locations per week.
 You can read up on the rest of the Campaign Rules here.

 Final Thoughts